raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## RDS Multi-AZ:

--Your application talks to one DNS name and in case there is a problem with the Master, there will be an automatic failover to the standby database.
+- Your application talks to one DNS name and in case there is a problem with the Master, there will be an automatic failover to the standby database.
--The standby database is just for standby.No one can read to it.
+- The standby database is just for standby.No one can read to it.
 No one can write to it, it's just here as a failover in case anything goes on with your Master database.
 - Disaster recovery in AWS always looks to ensure standby copies of resources are maintained in a separate geographical area.
 This way, if a disaster (natural disaster, political conflict, etc.) ever struck where your original resources are, the copies would be unaffected.
 - When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
 Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
 - With a Multi-AZ configuration, EC2 connects to its RDS data store using a DNS address masked as a connection string.
 If the primary DB fails, Multi-AZ is smart enough to detect that failure and automatically update the DNS address to point at the secondary.
 No manual intervention is required and AWS takes care of swapping the IP address in DNS.